SSRR/SSRR2013/README.md

 ## When you want to test the webpages locally on your machine

-1. If you want to have a local server on your computer, run the server :
+1. If you want to run a local server on your computer that will regenerate the webpages at every modifications:

 	``` bash
 	cd SSRR2013